 As with sole traders, a partnership has no legal status.
 It is simply an easy way of linking two or more people together in a business structure.

 Finally, a Limited Liability Partnership or LLP as it is commonly known is similar to a limited company, with each participant having less liability for business-generated debt than they would under the ‘partnership’ route.

-This option involves more administration, along similar lines to being a limited company, and is frequently used by firms solicitors and accountants.
+This option involves more administration, along similar lines to being a limited company, and is frequently used by firms of solicitors and accountants.

 Deciding upon a business structure is an important step in the start-up process, and we highly recommend you discuss your options with a local accountant or business adviser.

-Depending on the nature or your business and projected turnover, a professional adviser will know which option is best for you in the long-term, both to balance out the risk and ensure that you can maximise the profits you generate.
+Depending on the nature of your business and projected turnover, a professional adviser will know which option is best for you in the long-term, both to balance out the risk and ensure that you can maximise the profits you generate.